Tips to Improve Your Home’s Security

 Installing a new metal lock or latch on your garden gate is an effective way to enhance security.
 Opting for a latch that produces a noticeable sound when the gate is opened or closed can further deter intruders, as the noise may discourage them from attempting to enter unnoticed.

-5. Secure Your Front Gate
+Secure Your Front Gate & Garden

 A front gate adds an additional layer of security by creating a boundary around your property.
-Gates not only make it harder for intruders to approach your home but also limit visibility into your property.
+Gates (and fences) not only make it harder for intruders to approach your home but also limit visibility into your property.

 Install a Lock on Your Gate